 WITH cte AS ( SELECT -- anchor member 1 AS n UNION ALL SELECT -- recursive member n + 1 FROM cte ) SELECT * FROM cte OPTION (MAXRECURSION 49)

-A transaction is a logical unit of work that either completes as a whole or doesn’t complete at all.
+A transaction is a logical unit of work that either completes entirely or doesn’t complete at all – it’s all or nothing.
 There is no way for a transaction to partially complete with only some data being updated.
 Anything that updates anything in SQL Server is handled in a transaction.
 Reading data out of SQL Server is also handled in a transaction.

 SQL Server adheres to the ACID properties of transactions which ensure data integrity.